 A hilltop site in Melrose has been described as Wellington’s best kept secret garden.

 FOOTBALL talent goes unnoticed in New Zealand, according to social players surveyed in Wellington.

 ANNEKA PAUL asked players what they thought needed to happen after NZ’s World Cup exit.

-CYCLING is a way of life for two ambitious teenagers who have bigger goals.
-BETHANY PEARSON talks to Ione Johnson and Eden Cruise.
+Cycling is a way of life for Ione Johnson and Eden Cruise, who have bigger goals.

 The Wellington City Council Youth group have been a great success according to Youth Council director

 The NewsWire team looked at the latest census results and examined the population growth of the capital’s ethnicity, gender and housing make-up.

 The 2013 New Zealand census results have been released, with initial figures shedding light on population growth, housing and education.

 The figures, released yesterday, showed about a quarter of New Zealanders are born overseas.